2018 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 For all vehicles running 12.00-slower, optional staging-full tree (.5 tenths-electronics not permitted).
 Dial-in’s (as outlined above) are required to fall within these ET breaks.
 Per Division 6 policy, starting line two-steps are not permitted in the Sportsman class.
 No transbrakes.

-Open to all bikes and sled machines running 7.50-14.99, optional staging-split tree (.5 full/.4 pro light-electronics not permitted).
+Open to all bikes and sled machines running 7.00-13.99, optional staging-split tree (.5 full/.4 pro light-electronics permitted per NHRA D6 rules: nhra.net/2018/images/div6/2018_D6_ET_Finals_Rules.pdf).
+The Sled/Bike Points Series will be contested at the specified Gold Cup race dates.
 Note: all regular Sled/Bike racers will be required to maintain a legible Dial-In/Number board or plate throughout season.

 - SILVER CUP – LARGER-SIZED CLUBS

 Open to any participating club with the potential of competing with 13 to a maximum of 26 entrants at any given Club Challenge event.
 Should your club have a significant number of interested racers (i.e. greater than 26 racers), we encourage you to start a second club with a different name.
 The overall team championship will be decided at the sixth event, Sept.
-8th, while the Club Grand Championship will take place during the Halloween Classic (explained below).
+14th, while the Club Grand Championship will take place during the Halloween Classic (explained below).
 Silver Cup teams will compete for the top 16 individual qualifiers better known as the SWEET SIXTEEN in the run-off.
-To eligible for runoff, you will need to participate in minimum of two Club races during season.

 - BRONZE CUP – MEDIUM-SIZED CLUBS

 Open to any participating club with 7 to 12 entrants (all total, you can have more than twelve different racers during the 6-race series, but a maximum of 12 or fewer racers per race).
 The overall team championship will be decided at the sixth event, Sept.
-8th, while the Club Grand Championship will take place during the Halloween Classic (explained below).
+14th, while the Club Grand Championship will take place during the Halloween Classic (explained below).
 Note to team captains: if your club attracts 13 or more entrants at any of the events, you will automatically be upgraded to the next level.
 Bronze Cup teams will compete for the top twelve individual qualifiers better known as the DIRTY DOZEN in the run-off.
-To eligible for runoff, you will need to participate in minimum of two Club races during season.

 - COPPER CUP – SMALLER-SIZED CLUBS